 Irish Grove Sanctuary (Somerset County)

-The original property for this sanctuary was purchased in 1968.
-In 1971, 2008 and 2017, additional parcels were purchased or donated.
-At 1,610 acres, Irish Grove is MOS’s largest sanctuary.
+MOS purchased the original property for this sanctuary in 1968.
+The sanctuary has grown since then, with additional parcels added through purchase or donation in 1971, 1992, 2008, 2017 and 2019.
+At 2,326 acres, Irish Grove is MOS’s largest sanctuary.

 Reptiles and amphibians such as salamanders, frogs, toads, snakes, and turtles are plentiful and there is a good variety of typical mammals, including red fox, one of which has a den not far from the buildings.